NickGrunert/master-thesis/modules/02_algorithm.typ

     This will be the range $[-255, 255]$ at first, to represent positive and negative derivatives, and later $[0, 255]$ to be in valid range for the Canny Edge Detection algorithm.
     This creates better comparability between different input data and will serve to increase the contrast of the values.

-    This process of normalization may result in a particular side effect.
+    This process of normalisation may result in a particular side effect.
     Given the absence of assurance that the quantity of positive values is equivalent to the quantity of negative values, the algorithm may potentially displace the neutral value for flat surfaces away from zero.
     This phenomenon can be illustrated by examining @fig:algorithm:zero_moving, in which the neutral value is shifted to the right.
     As the contrast of the data is enhanced, the perceptibility of the effect increases.
     This phenomenon is illustrated on the right side of the figure, where the red coloration of the flat ground is more pronounced in comparison to the left side.
-    To address this issue, the algorithm would need to implement a complete separation of positive and negative values during each normalization.
+    To address this issue, the algorithm would need to implement a complete separation of positive and negative values during each normalisation.
-    However, this effect has only been observed on rare occasions, and even in cases where it has been observed, its impact on the algorithm has not been definitively negative.
+    However, this effect has only been observed on rare occasions, and even in cases where it has been observed, its impact on the algorithm is not proven to be negative.
     The effect of this appears to be primarily visual, as the algorithm does not take into account the location of the zero value within the value spectrum.
-    In the event that the absolute value of the derivatives were to be utilized in subsequent analyses, this would indeed need to be solved in the future.

     #subpar.grid(
       columns: 2,
       gutter: 2mm,
       box(figure(image("../data/6/5/v2/edges.png")), clip: true, width: 100%, inset: (bottom: -1.0in, left: -1.5in, right: -3.8in)),
       caption: [
-        Visualization of normalization moving the zero value ],
+        Visualization of normalisation moving the zero value ],
       label: <fig:algorithm:zero_moving>,
     )